InvisibleCommerce/shipped-suite-ios-client-sdk/README.md

 Green Fee: 0.39
 ```

-Within the callback, implement any logic necessary to add or remove Shield from the cart, based on whether `isShieldEnabled` is true or false.
+Within the callback, implement any logic necessary to add or remove Shield from the cart, based on whether `SSWidgetViewIsEnabledKey` is true or false.

 ### Customization